 Latin American dance has evolved from a variety of routines developed in the Eighteenth Century and covers everything from the cha cha cha through to mambo and salsa.
-Latin dance offers a great way of getting your body fit and healthy through fast-paced and enjoyable exercise.
-Here’s our guide on how this popular dancing style could set you on course for a happier, healthier lifestyle.
+Here’s our guide on the popular style of Latin American dance.

 Latin dance is typically a partner activity but can also feature groups of couples dancing together and regularly changing partners.
 Improvisation is a keystone of the genre, although a basic knowledge of certain formal steps can prove a great help in the early days of learning it.